For group bookings please contact

 017687 77246 or

 - Ashness Bridge - a 10 minute walk from our grounds, following the path up the side of our waterfall.
+There is also a National Trust car park here.

 - Surprise View - a steep 15 minute walk up the road from Ashness Bridge.
+There is also a National Trust car park here.

 - Lodore Falls - a 20 minute flat walk from the hostel.
 There is a good viewpoint behind the Lodore Falls Hotel.